tritemio/transfer_convert/README.md

 Type `./batch_analysis.py -h` for more info on how to use the script.

+## analize.py

+Analyze a single Photon-HDF5 file using a the specified notebook.

+Type `./analyze.py -h` for more info on how to use the script.

 ## transfer.py

 Module used for processing a single file (copy, conversion, analysis).